 GPP is a chronic, life-threatening, rare disease with no currently approved therapies.
 GPP is a systemic inflammatory disease characterized by the development of widespread pustules marked by idiopathic exacerbations.
 In severe cases, GPP patients can die from cardio-pulmonary failure, exhaustion, toxicity and/or infection subsequent to occurrences of pustular flares.
 Patients with GPP suffer without robust therapeutic options because currently approved psoriasis management therapies have not demonstrated clear efficacy in the treatment of this condition.
 Studies have shown that GPP is associated with mutations that lead to abnormally high signaling through the IL-36R, which we believe can be addressed by treatment with ANB019.
 We estimate GPP affects approximately 3,000 patients in the United States.

 PPP is a non-fatal form of pustular psoriasis that we estimate affects approximately 2% of total psoriasis cases, approximately 150,000 patients in the United States alone.
 Patients experience a chronic occurrence of sterile pustules on their hands and feet, while systemic levels of IL-36 cytokines and other inflammatory disease biomarkers are also elevated.
 Patients with severe symptoms may have significant pain and be unable to stand, walk or do manual work, resulting in greatly diminished quality of life.

-We are conducting a Phase 1 clinical trial of ANB019 and top-line data from this trial are expected during the second half of 2017.
+We are conducting a Phase 1 clinical trial of ANB019 and top-line data from this trial are expected during the fourth quarter of 2017.
 We subsequently plan to seek regulatory clearance to initiate Phase 2 studies of ANB019 in patients with GPP and PPP during 2018.

 To access scientific publications on this topic, please click here.